dclelland/CXSwipeNavigation/README.md

 CXSwipeNavigation
 =================

-CXSwipeNavigation is a series of classes that allows you to swipe vertically between `UITableView` and `UICollectionView`s.
+CXSwipeNavigation is a series of classes that allows you to swipe vertically between `UITableView` and `UICollectionView`.

-Setup is simple:

-### 1. Build your `UITableViewController` and `UICollectionViewController`s as subclasses of `CXSwipeTableViewController` and `CXSwipeCollectionViewController`, respectively.
+#### 1. Build your UITableViewController and UICollectionViewControllers as subclasses of CXSwipeTableViewController and CXSwipeCollectionViewController, respectively.

-`MYTableViewController.h`
+*MYTableViewController.h*

     @interface MYTableViewController : CXSwipeTableViewController